imr/ngspice/examples/xspice/ghdl/README.txt

 Before a simulation can be run, the associated VHDL code must be compiled and an additional shared library, ghdlng.vpi must be built.
-A library script isavailable to simplify the steps, run like this:
+A library script is available to simplify the steps, run like this:

     ngspice ghnggen adc.vhd